JoeyyScott/JoeyyScott/README.md

 # <center>Hi, I'm Joeyy ✌️</center>
-## <center>I'm currently studying Full Stack Web Development with Code Institute.  👨‍🎓 </center>
+## <center>I'm currently studying Full Stack Web Development with Code Institute 👨‍🎓 </center>

 ---

 + 🧠 I'm here to make my mark on the world and start my company to help fight the battle against mental illness.
 + 🧑🏻‍💻 Technology has always been an interest of mine and I'm pursuing a career in the gaming industry working freelance and helping people.
-+ 👨🏼‍💻 As a lover I've been going through the course I've acquired a multitude of knowledge already and am always eager to learn more.
++ 👨🏼‍💻 As a lover of information I've been going through the course I've acquired a multitude of knowledge already and am always eager to learn more.
 + 🙌🏼 I recently completed my second milestone project and have really enjoyed the experience, onto milestone project 3!
 + 📜 If you wish to contact me, use either: [LinkedIn](https://www.linkedin.com/in/joeyy-scott-b5268a1b0/) or [Email](mailto:joeyycodes@hotmail.com)
 + 👀 A few things to know about me and what I do:
-+ ⏳ One of my main life mentality - I believe that time is more valuable than money as you can make more money but you can't get your time back.
++ ⏳ One of my main life mentalities - I believe that time is more valuable than money as you can make more money but you can't get your time back.
 + 🕹 I've been a gamer the majority of my life and it holds a special place in my heart as I've made some of my best friends through it and learned a considerable amount.
 + 💡 I'm a content creator who always has a new idea and does a variety of things included but not limited to: Gaming, graphic design, music production, clothing designs and coding.